top of page

 Spring Allergies in Pets:

-Holistic Insight Into Histamine Reactions, Mast Cells & Seasonal Itching
+Holistic Insights Into Histamine Reactions, Mast Cells & Seasonal Itching

-Seasonal allergies typically reveal an already stressed, imbalanced system.
-One dog may sail through spring unaffected, while another suffers intensely.
-The key difference lies in internal inflammation levels and the body's ability to regulate it—not just external allergens.
+Seasonal allergies typically expose an already stressed and imbalanced system.
+Picture this: one dog frolics through spring without a care, while another suffers intensely.
+What’s the difference?
+It’s all about internal inflammation levels and the body's ability to manage it—not just the pesky external allergens.

 The Role of Histamine in Canine Seasonal Allergies

-While antihistamine medications certainly have their place, it is easy to fall into the pattern of simply suppressing symptoms without asking why the body is producing histamine in the first place
+While antihistamine medications certainly have their place, it’s easy to fall into the trap of merely suppressing symptoms without asking why the body is producing histamine in the first place.

 Mast Cells: The Key Players in Allergic Reactions